"Don’t Bet On This One"

 Even though the movie itself is a complete journey that shows the pitfalls, dangers and addictions of gambling, the audience must, regrettably, endure the journey.
 With strong addictive behavior (in all its grossness) depicted, the movie overwhelms viewers with its look at the “dark side.”
 Add to that the sexuality, fornication, nudity, prostitution, human defecation, and overly abundant foul language, the audience has a nice mixture of “the worst humankind has to offer.”
 However, the movie does give moviegoers a look all of the characters’ individual redemptions.
 With very few pros and a lot of cons, TWO FOR THE MONEY is definitely not one to bet on.

+TWO FOR THE MONEY follows Brandon Lang (Matthew McConaughey), a former college football star who goes to work for a high-profile sports-gambling bookie, Walter Abrams (Al Pacino).
+Soon, Walter transforms the small-town Brandon into the big-city John Anthony, his gambling protégé.
+Brandon’s alter-ego continues his lucky streak.
+The payoffs get higher, but so do the stakes.
+Then John’s streak runs out, with millions of dollars of other people’s money riding on every decision.
+With his world collapsing, personal threats from big players and Walter pushing him to the brink, John Anthony must find the edge he lost or lose it all.
 Well made and acted, TWO FOR THE MONEY is a complete journey that shows the pitfalls, dangers and addictions of gambling.
 Regrettably, the audience must endure the journey.
 With strong addictive behavior shown, the movie overwhelms you with its look at the “dark side.”
 Add to that the sexuality, fornication, nudity, prostitution, human defecation, and overly abundant foul language, the audience has a nice mixture of “the worst humankind has to offer.”
 With very few pros and a lot of cons, TWO FOR THE MONEY is definitely not one to bet on.